 Castro Almeida to Lead PTRR with New Agency in Lisboa — Impact on Local Economy — Business Economy

-business-economy · Castro Almeida to Lead PTRR with New Agency in Lisboa — Impact on Local Economy
+Business & Economy · Castro Almeida to Lead PTRR with New Agency in Lisboa — Impact on Local Economy

 According to the Ministry of Economy, the collaboration with the specialised agency is expected to channel over €100 million into local projects over the next three years.
 This funding is crucial for upgrading existing infrastructure and deploying new technologies, which are anticipated to create job opportunities and boost local businesses.